redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/core/README.md

       payloadHex : PayloadHex
     controller caller
     do
-      if iRedStoneCore_ShouldVerifyViewer this caller then
       iRedStoneCore_VerifyViewer this caller
-      else
-         pure ()

       iRedStoneCore_GetPricesImpl this caller feedIds currentTime payloadHex
 ```

-The `caller : Party` pattern is used as the `controller`.
-The `iRedStoneCore_ShouldVerifyViewer` controls whether viewer authorization is enforced — when `True`, `iRedStoneCore_VerifyViewer` checks that the caller is in the `viewers` list.
-This allows templates like `RedStoneCore` (disclosed contract pattern) to disable the check while `RedStoneAdapter` enforces it.
+The `caller : Party` pattern is used as the `controller`. `iRedStoneCore_VerifyViewer` decides whether viewer authorization is enforced — its implementation may check that the caller is in the `viewers` list or no-op.
+This allows templates like `RedStoneCore` (disclosed contract pattern) to disable the check (via its `shouldVerifyViewer` flag) while `RedStoneAdapter` always enforces it.
 See the [Caller Pattern](../README.md#caller-pattern) section for details.

 #### Contract template